vegaprotocol/specs/protocol/0048-DSRI-data_source_internal.md

 	1. Change a cash settled futures market so the trading terminated trigger source becomes a time triggered blank Value data source (or one with any value, to be discarded) with the trigger time being in the future.
 The market state changes to trading terminated at the time of the trigger. (<a name="0048-DSRI-006" href="#0048-DSRI-006">0048-DSRI-006</a>)
 	1. Change a cash settled futures market so the trading terminated trigger source becomes a time triggered blank Value data source (or one with any value, to be discarded) with the trigger time being in the past.
 The market state changes to trading terminated immediately. (<a name="0048-DSRI-007" href="#0048-DSRI-007">0048-DSRI-007</a>)
 	1. Change a cash settled futures market that is already in Trading Terminated state so that the settlement data source is a time triggered Value source with the trigger time in the past.
 The market settles immediately with the value provided as the settlement data. (<a name="0048-DSRI-008" href="#0048-DSRI-008">0048-DSRI-008</a>)
+1. A Vega time changed value data source can be provided
+	1. Create a cash settled futures market with the trading terminated trigger source being a Vega time changed value data source with a greater than or greater than or equal filter against a time in the future.
+The market state changes to trading terminated at the time of the trigger.  (<a name="0048-DSRI-005" href="#0048-DSRI-005">0048-DSRI-005</a>)
+	1. Change a cash settled futures market so the trading terminated trigger source becomes a Vega time changed value data source with a greater than or greater than or equal filter against a time in the future.
+The market state changes to trading terminated at the time of the trigger. (<a name="0048-DSRI-006" href="#0048-DSRI-006">0048-DSRI-006</a>)
+	1. Change a cash settled futures market so the trading terminated trigger source becomes a Vega time changed value data source with a greater than or greater than or equal filter against a time in the past.
+The market state changes to trading terminated immediately. (<a name="0048-DSRI-007" href="#0048-DSRI-007">0048-DSRI-007</a>)